-Andhra Pradesh Priorities is a research and advocacy project that is part of the larger India Consensus project – a partnership between the Copenhagen Consensus Center and Tata Trusts.
-Andhra Pradesh Priorities analyzes and promotes investments to establish how to achieve the most social, environmental and economic good for Andhra Pradesh with every rupee spent.
+Andhra Pradesh Priorities is a research and advocacy project that is part of the larger India Consensus – a partnership between Tata Trusts and the Copenhagen Consensus Center.
+Andhra Pradesh Priorities will analyze investments to establish how to achieve the most social, environmental and economic good for Andhra Pradesh for every rupee spent.

 Sourcing ideas and solutions

 Andhra Pradesh Priorities uses the Copenhagen Consensus approach, refined over the past ten years to improve global and regional spending priorities.

 During 2017 we met with nearly 150 individuals from, across Andhra Pradesh, representing government and donors, academia, NGOs, think tanks, and sector experts.
 This created a rare opportunity to extract an in-depth and nuanced overview of the challenges facing Andhra Pradesh.
 These meetings result in hundreds of research ideas, from health, education and food security to clean water access, environmental preservation, climate change, and infrastructure.